 Once you’ve scraped the bottom of the pot, bring the liquid to a full boil and then reduce the heat to a steady simmer.
 This is a sizable dish and, unlike most rice recipes, you’ll want to provide plenty of heat in order to thoroughly cook the rice.

 Cover the pan and cook the rice over a small fire for about 25 minutes.

 After 25 minutes, remove the lid and add the shrimp.
 Thoroughly mix the shrimp with the rice, recover and cook for five minutes.

 After five minutes, while keeping the pot covered, remove the pot from the heat and let it set for five minutes.
 The shrimp should now be pink in color.

-- 2 cups of homemade chicken stock or low sodium chicken broth
+- 2 cups homemade chicken stock (or low sodium chicken broth)

 - 2 teaspoons tomato paste

-- 1/2 pound boneless, skinless chicken thighs cut into one inch pieces
+- ½ pound chicken thighs (boneless and skinless, cut into one inch pieces)

-- 1/4 teaspoon cayenne pepper powder or to taste
+- ¼ teaspoon cayenne pepper powder (to taste)

 - 1 teaspoon smoked paprika